DylanHatherley/Portfolio/README.md

 ## My Porfolio
-Created by HTML CSS with icons by FontAwesome
+Created by HTML CSS with icons by FontAwesome and Stock Photos taken from Pexels.com.